Q: Why is it important to have inflation protection? What amount of inflation protection is recommended to keep up with rising health care costs?

 |Age||5% Compound||5% Simple||Purchase Option|

-The importance of buying coverage with inflation protection cannot be understated.
+The importance of buying coverage with inflation protection cannot be overstated.
 Either the issue of rising healthcare costs must be addressed by the plan, or an ever-increasing amount of co-insurance must be accepted in the future.
 If inflation protection is purchased it is important to understand the differences and the long-term effects of each option.

 One cautionary note: Many group long term care insurance policies do not offer automatic inflation protection as an option.
 For this reason, a group policy might be problematic and are "ticking time bombs", so to speak.